 The script was executed for several seconds, while almost 40% of the time was read from disk.
 And this is an SSD.
 There could well be a 504 error on a slow disk or with a serious limit on read speed.

 When renting inexpensive VPS, it makes sense to check the drive (and of crouse, avoid EIG servers).
-For a high-quality VPS hosting server, look into our DreamHost hosting review, and SiteGround hosting review.
+For a high-quality VPS hosting server, look into our DreamHost hosting review, SiteGround hosting review, and VeeroTech hosting review.

 - Intellectual Property Issues Related to Domain Names - June 29, 2020